ipfs-inactive/interface-js-ipfs-core/SPEC/FILES.md

   - An existing MFS path to a file or directory (e.g. `/my-dir/a.txt`)
   - An IPFS path (e.g. `/ipfs/QmWGeRAEgtsHW3ec7U4qW2CyVy7eA2mFRVbk1nb24jFyks`)
   - A [CID][cid] instance (e.g. `new CID('QmWGeRAEgtsHW3ec7U4qW2CyVy7eA2mFRVbk1nb24jFyks')`)
-- `mtime` is the time in seconds since or before the Unix Epoch to set the mtime to, or null to remove the mtime property  (default: now)
 - `options` is an optional Object that might contain the following keys:
+  - `mtime` is a [Date] that represents the number seconds since or before the Unix Epoch to set the mtime to, or null to remove the mtime property  (default: now)
   - `format` is what type of nodes to write any modified entries as (default: `dag-pb`)
   - `hashAlg` is which algorithm to use when creating CIDs for modified entries. (default: `sha2-256`) [The list of all possible values]( https://github.com/multiformats/js-multihash/blob/master/src/constants.js#L5-L343)
   - `flush` is a Boolean value to decide whether or not to immediately flush MFS changes to disk (default: true)